 chance of having a UT infection yet antibiotics are prescribed very

 frequently for these patients.
-The veterinary community needs to
+The veterinary (as well as human)

 address this very serious problem involving the overuse/abuse of

 otherwise healthy cats have sterile (no infection) cystitis.
 This is

 because the feline is very good at saving water to stay hydrated which